storj-archived/pushy-cat/README.md

 pushycat
 =========

-Listens to Github webhooks and executes scripts accordingly.
+Listens to GitHub webhooks and executes scripts accordingly.

 Use case: automatically update static websites.

 ## Installation

-If you're running ubuntu, the preferred method of installation is through a deb package.
+If you're running Ubuntu, the preferred method of installation is through a deb package.

 If you cannot or do not want to install pushycat through a deb package, clone